 Geographically, Rome sits atop seven hills: Palatine, Capitoline, Aventine, Caelian, Esquiline, Quirinal, and Vimina Hill.
 They once formed the fulcrum of the great Roman Empire.
 Read on to gain some insights about what makes each hill distinctive and their relevance to contemporary Rome.
+For a wholesome experience, sign up for the best Vatican city tours today.

 The most famous of the seven hills, the Palatine is believed to be the site where Romulus killed his brother Remus and founded ancient Rome.
 Romulus became the first ruler of Rome and initiated a system of government that soon became the supreme power of the medieval Western World.